recordingpreservation/nrpf-website/_posts/2024-04-16-national-recording-registry-class-of-2024.md

 adding to the registry.
 The public can submit nominations throughout the year on the Library's web site.
 Nominations for next year will be accepted until Oct.
 1, 2024.
 The public may nominate recordings for the Registry at [{{ site.data.nrpf_data.natrecregistry_nominate_link }}]({{ site.data.nrpf_data.natrecregistry_nominate_link }}).

+## Learn More

+See the full list of inductees at the press release from the Library of Congress: [https://newsroom.loc.gov/news/national-recording-registry-inducts-sounds-of-abba--blondie--the-cars--the-chicks--juan-gabriel/s/29ee4224-3060-4247-a7a4-7deea2c2f816](https://newsroom.loc.gov/news/national-recording-registry-inducts-sounds-of-abba--blondie--the-cars--the-chicks--juan-gabriel/s/29ee4224-3060-4247-a7a4-7deea2c2f816).
+NPR’s “1A” will feature selections in the series, “[The Sounds of America](https://the1a.org/series/the-sounds-of-america/),” about this year’s National Recording Registry, including interviews with Hayden and several featured artists in the weeks ahead.
+Follow the conversation about the registry on [Instagram](https://www.instagram.com/librarycongress), [Threads](https://www.threads.net/@librarycongress?hl=en) and [@librarycongress](https://twitter.com/librarycongress) and **#NatRecRegistry**.